BIOS5411 – Toxicants in ecosystems and humans: Effects

 Recommended previous knowledge

 Participation in Health and Safety courses are required prior to lab-exercises and fieldwork.
 The students are required to hold individual insurance to cover field activities.
-Reports from exercises are compulsory.
-Attendance at the first lecture is compulsory, also for students on the waiting list.
-You will loose your seat in the course unless notice about absence is given to email@example.com before the first lecture.
+Mandatory course work must be approved before the student can attend the exam.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.